magneticio/vamp.io/content/documentation/cli/using-the-cli.md

 sava   sava, backend1, backend2   sava.webport:40000, backend1.webport:40002, backend2.webport:40001   Deployed
 ```

+Credentials are evaluated in the following order:
+1. passed in on CLI with --namespace etc
+2. passed in via ENV vars
+3. passed in via `~/.vamp` file.
+This file is written when logging in as an admin

 ### Logging in as an admin

 Admins are a bit different from other users: